 This is ideal for someone like me who prefers using my wireless headphones in a wired mode while at my desk and wireless while I'm not working which is usually at the gym, mowing the lawn or walking my dogs.

 Depending on whether you'll plan to make or receive calls while wearing your bass headphones, this component takes a look at the support for an in-line or integrated microphone.

-Fortunately, all of the models listed in this product recommendation guide include some sort of microphone for use with smartphones or mobile devices.
+Fortunately, all of the bass headphones listed in this product recommendation guide include some sort of microphone for use with smartphones or mobile devices.
 This makes it easy to take incoming calls without the need to take off your headphones.

 Having controls to make adjustments to your volume, play/pause music or to receive calls is an essential feature for many consumers.

-Fortunately, all of the models listed in this guide include some sort of audio/call controls either integrated into the headphones or through in-line controls.
+Fortunately, all of the bass headphones listed in this guide include some sort of audio/call controls either integrated into the headphone or through in-line controls.

 Since a decent pair of bass headphones will run you a small investment, a lot of the manufacturers like to include a free carrying case or travel bag for storing perfectly in a convenient form-factor when not in use.

-While this is a minor aspect to consider that has nothing to do with the actual bass performance of the headphones, it is a better indication of the value on the dollar and a nice gesture from the manufacturer.
+While this is a minor aspect to consider that has nothing to do with the actual music or deep bass performance of the headphones, it is a better indication of the best value on the dollar and a good gesture from the manufacturer.

 Comparing The Top Headphones For Bass